Understanding Your Results

-Treatment plans are most effective when based on an individual’s specific type of cancer and test results.
-At our institution, we combine many factors in addition to a patient’s Gleason score and PSA to design and implement the best treatment available.
+Treatment plans for prostate cancer patients are most effective when based on an individual’s specific grade and stage of cancer as determined by laboratory test results.
+At our institution, we combine many factors in addition to a patient’s PSA test results and Gleason score (determined by biopsy and pathological examination) to design and implement the best treatment available.

-For the lay person, this information can be overwhelming.
-We provide a comprehensive overview for you here to help educate you about the tools available in the treatment of prostate.
-An understanding of these tools may be helpful in making your decision about treatment options.
+For the layperson, this information can at times be overwhelming.
+But we provide a comprehensive overview to help educate you about the various tools available for the diagnosis and treatment of prostate cancer.
+An understanding of these tools can be very helpful in making a decision about your treatment options.

-A widely used method for classifying the cellular differentiation of cancerous tissue.
-The less the cancerous cells appear like normal cells, the more malignant the cancer.
-Two grades of 1-5, identifying the two most common degrees of differentiation found in the examined tissue sample, are added together to produce the Gleason score, which can range from 2 to 10.
-High numbers indicate greater differentiation and more aggressive cancer.
-The grading system is named after its originator, Donald Gleason, MD.
+The Gleason score is a widely used method for classifying the cellular differentiation of cancerous tissue in order to determine how aggressive the cancer is.
+The less the cancerous cells appear like normal cells to a pathologist, the more malignant the cancer is likely to be.
+Two grades of 1 to 5, which identify the two most common degrees of differentiation in biopsy tissue samples, are added together to produce the Gleason score, which can range from 2 to 10.
+Higher Gleason numbers indicate greater differentiation and more aggressive cancer.

 3. The PAP test